Flags - Etiquette and Information

 Local Courtesy Flag Ranking

-If the region or island flag is in ‘foreign waters', then it should be flown below the National Courtesy flag e.g. Brittany under France.
+If the region or island flag is in ‘foreign waters', it should be flown below the National Courtesy flag, e.g. Brittany under France.

 There may be some local exceptions to this rule e.g. Azores flag over Portugal flag, Galapagos over Ecuador.

-We advise you to seek advice or have a good look around the marina or anchorage, at how other visiting yachts are displaying their flags.
+We advise you to seek advice or look around the marina or anchorage at how other visiting yachts display their flags.

 Courtesy Flags, Club and Individual Flags flown for Fun